 - Joint pain

-These symptoms may not be present at all, or may be attributed to other health problems, which means the condition can go unrecognised for some time.
+These symptoms may not be present at all, or may be attributed to other health problems, which means that haemochromatosis can go unrecognised for some time.
 As the condition progresses, more serious problems may occur including:

-- Enlarged liver occuring in more than 95% of patients, often acompanied by chronic liver disease (cirrhosis) and liver failure
+- Enlarged liver in more than 95% of patients, often accompanied by chronic liver disease (cirrhosis) and liver failure

 - Diabetes mellitus, often requiring insulin therapy